Links vs buttons

 Links may be styled to look like buttons for visual consistency, but they remain semantically links and should preserve their navigation behavior.

-Navigation bar with logo and menu items labeled as links, showing correct use of links for navigation
+Nav bar with logo and labeled links — correct use for navigation

 References: